-Simply put, the Subaru Baja was ahead of its time, and we all owe it an apology for not showing it more respect.
+The Subaru Baja was ahead of its time, and we all owe it an apology for not showing it more respect.
 There’s no beating around the bush on this one.
-As the 2022 Hyundai Santa Cruz gets praised for mixing compact SUV and pickup truck, let’s not forget to give the Subaru Baja a big shoutout.
+As the 2022 Hyundai Santa Cruz gets praised for mixing a compact SUV and a pickup truck, let’s not forget to give the Subaru Baja a big shoutout.

 The market taste is shifting toward efficiency and utility.
 There are few things more practical than a small vehicle with a truck bed.

 The Subaru Baja and Subaru Brat were ahead of their time